chenxingqiang/secret-learn/doc/datasets/loading_other_datasets.rst

 Loading from external datasets
 ------------------------------

-jax-sklearn works on any numeric data stored as numpy arrays or scipy sparse matrices.
+secret-learn works on any numeric data stored as numpy arrays or scipy sparse matrices.
 Other types that are convertible to numeric arrays such as pandas DataFrame are also acceptable.

-Here are some recommended ways to load standard columnar data into a format usable by jax-sklearn:
+Here are some recommended ways to load standard columnar data into a format usable by secret-learn:

 * `pandas.io <https://pandas.pydata.org/pandas-docs/stable/io.html>`_
   provides tools to read data from common formats including CSV, Excel, JSON and SQL.
 DataFrames may also be constructed from lists of tuples or dicts.
-  Pandas handles heterogeneous data smoothly and provides tools for manipulation and conversion into a numeric array suitable for jax-sklearn.
+  Pandas handles heterogeneous data smoothly and provides tools for manipulation and conversion into a numeric array suitable for secret-learn.
 * `scipy.io <https://docs.scipy.org/doc/scipy/reference/io.html>`_
   specializes in binary formats often used in scientific computing contexts such as .mat and .arff
 * `numpy/routines.io <https://docs.scipy.org/doc/numpy/reference/routines.io.html>`_
   for standard loading of columnar data into numpy arrays
-* jax-sklearn's :func:`load_svmlight_file` for the svmlight or libSVM sparse format
+* secret-learn's :func:`load_svmlight_file` for the svmlight or libSVM sparse format
-* jax-sklearn's :func:`load_files` for directories of text files where the name of each directory is the name of each category and each file inside of each directory corresponds to one sample from that category
+* secret-learn's :func:`load_files` for directories of text files where the name of each directory is the name of each category and each file inside of each directory corresponds to one sample from that category